CloudLabs-Samples/EduLabs/Security-ISV/PaloAlto/05-View the static content on web server.md

-# Task 5 : To view the static content on web server
+# Task 5: View the static content on web server

 ## Overview

-In this task, you will see that link state for the interfaces will be **OFF** and the static content of the webserver page will be showing error at this moment.
+In this task, you will see that link state for the interfaces will be **OFF** and the static content of the webserver page will be showing an error at this moment.
 You will resolve that error and can able to view the static content of the web server and also verify the status of the link state for the interfaces will be **UP**

-1. On the **PaloAlto Network** dashboard page, select the **Network** tab and select **Interfaces** and verify the **Link State** is **OFF** for the interface type **Layer 3**.
+1. On the **PaloAlto VMseries Firewall** dashboard page, select the **Network** tab and select **Interfaces** and verify the **Link State** is **OFF** for the interface type **Layer 3**.

     ![](../images/image028.png)